elenabonmati/elenabonmati.github.io/cv.md

 - Manager of Spanish Club at Lincoln University.
 AY 2011-2012.

-## Non-academic service
+## Volunteer Work

-- Translator and Interpretation for non-English speakers for the interviews for applications to US citizenships, Spanish-English (Catholic Legal Service), Miami.
+- Translator and Interpreter for non-English speakers, interviews for applications to US citizenships, Spanish-English (Catholic Legal Service), Miami.
 Fall 2015.

-- Voluntary Translator and Interpreter at the United Nations (New York) – planned by the NGO Committee for Social Development.
+- Translator and Interpreter at the United Nations (New York) – planned by the NGO Committee for Social Development.
 Spring 2012.

 ## Languages

 - Spanish: Native
 - Catalan: Native
-- English: Near native
+- English: Superior
 - French: Intermediate
 - Italian: Beginner